Skip To Main Content

 Mount Si High School: Completed

 Our state-of-the-art Mount Si High School opened in the Fall of 2019, with the beautiful Performing Arts Center (PAC) opening in 2021.
 The new facility accommodates up to 2,300 students, and includes expanded science labs, enhanced performing arts areas, collaboration spaces for teamwork, and specialized Career & Technical Education (CTE) classrooms—all built to modern safety and flood-proof standards.
-This campus also supports Two Rivers, our Big Picture high school.
+This campus also houses Two Rivers School, our Big Picture high school.

 Timber Ridge Elementary: Completed

-Timber Ridge Elementary School, the sixth elementary school in the Snoqualmie Valley School District, opened as planned in 2016.
+Timber Ridge Elementary School (TRES), the sixth elementary school in the Snoqualmie Valley School District, opened as planned in 2016.
 Located along Snoqualmie Parkway, the 71,000 square-foot facility was designed to meet the growing needs of our community and includes 31 classrooms.
-With nearly 610 students enrolled in kindergarten through fifth grades, Timber Ridge Elementary is the second largest school population in the district, after Mount Si High School.
+With nearly 610 students in kindergarten through fifth grades, Timber Ridge Elementary has the second largest enrollment in the district, after Mount Si High School.

 Other Improvements: Completed